 This course provides a study of elementary forms and traditional approaches to the organization of melody, harmony, rhythm, etc. in musical composition.
 Emphasis is placed on using musical notation to create new musical works.
-Upon completion, students should be able to create short musical works using appropriate musical notation.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.